zuplo/docs/blog/2022-11-15-api-authentication-with-supabase-jwt/index.md

 This means anybody calling this particularly route must have a `user_type` claim of `supa_user` to successfully invoke this API.

-Get started with Zuplo for free today: [sign up free](https://portal.zuplo.com/signup)
+Get started with Zuplo for free today: [Sign Up Free](https://portal.zuplo.com/signup)

 See also:

-[Shipping a public API backed by Supabase](https://zuplo.com/blog/2022/11/18/shipping-a-public-api-backed-by-supabase) [Supa-dynamic rate-limiting based on data (using supabase)](https://zuplo.com/blog/2022/12/05/supa-dynamic-rate-limiting-based-on-data)
+[Shipping a public API backed by Supabase](https://zuplo.com/blog/2022/11/18/shipping-a-public-api-backed-by-supabase)

+[Supa-dynamic rate-limiting based on data (using supabase)](https://zuplo.com/blog/2022/12/05/supa-dynamic-rate-limiting-based-on-data)